Ode to My Least Favorite Article from 2014 — On SOPHIE and Nonconformity

 “When I first released music and no one knew what I looked like, I would read comments like: ‘I’ve never heard anything like this before, it’s not in a genre.’
 And then my picture came out six months later, now she’s an R&B singer.
 I share certain sonic threads with classical music; my song Preface is like a hymn.
 So let’s talk about that.
 If I was white and blonde and said I went to church all the time, you’d be talking about the ‘choral aspect’.
 But you’re not talking about that because I’m a mixed-race girl from south London.”

 “Fuck alternative R&B!” she then says.
-And yet we, meaning Wikipedia, still identify her as an R&B artist on her page, and the pages of each of her releases (I pulled that link from Wikipedia, by the way).
+And yet we, meaning both Wikipedia and many music criticism and reporting outlets, still identify her as an R&B artist, and do so on the pages of each of her releases (I pulled that link from Wikipedia, by the way).

-Talking about genre in terms of race is not inherently useless and it remains an important way of addressing music’s history and culture; conflating race with genre, meanwhile, is, for Twigs, as well as others like Frank Ocean and Moses Sumney, an unproductive endeavor that minimizes the artist, the work, and the language with which we can accurately assess, critique, and develop dialogue surrounding music.
+Talking about genre in terms of race can provide utility and context, especially as a means remains of addressing music history and culture; conflating race with genre, meanwhile, is, for Twigs, as well as others like Frank Ocean and Moses Sumney, an unproductive endeavor that minimizes the artist, the work, and the language with which we can accurately assess, critique, and develop dialogue surrounding music.

 Apparently, 2014 was a big year for this, and for other sweeping assumptions about how we should talk about music in terms of the identities of musicians.
 It was peak waning Obama years, maybe there was comfort in the neoliberal confidence of the age to just go for the bad takes.
 Fader’s SOPHIE polemic is absolutely a nadir, and here is an illustrative as to how: